Tropini-lab/PUPpy/README.md

 ## Input

 Currently, PUPpy supports CDS files generated from any of these 3 approaches: [prokka](https://github.com/tseemann/prokka), [RAST](https://rast.nmpdr.org/) and/or downloaded from the [NCBI](https://www.ncbi.nlm.nih.gov/assembly).
-This is important because PUPpy will only recognise FASTA headers from these 3 programs.
+This is necessary because PUPpy only recognises FASTA headers from these 3 programs.

-Example of accepted FASTA headers are shown here:
+Examples of accepted FASTA headers are shown here:
 ```
-# CDS file downloaded from the NCBI
+# CDS file downloaded from the NCBI:
 >lcl|NC_004663.1_cds_WP_011107050.1_1 [locus_tag=BT_RS00005] [db_xref=GeneID:1075082] [protein=hypothetical protein] [protein_id=WP_011107050.1] [location=93..710] [gbkey=CDS]

-# CDS file from prokka
+# CDS file from prokka:
 >COAIMFFE_00001 putative protein

-# CDS file from RAST
+# CDS file from RAST:
 >fig|6666666.855680.peg.1
 ```

 Moreover, input CDS filenames must meet the following 3 requirements to be used by PUPpy:

-1) Filename must start with a unique identifier that allows you to distinguish organisms.
+1) Filename must **start** with a unique identifier that allows you to distinguish organisms in the defined community.

 	- e.g. ```Bacteroides_theta_VPI5482```

-2) Filename must contain the string cds.
+2) Filename must **contain** the string cds.

 	- e.g. ```cds```, ```cds_from_genomic``` or ```cds_genomic```

-3) Filename must end with the extension ```.fna```
+3) Filename must **end** with the extension ```.fna```

 Examples of accepted CDS filenames:
 - ```B_theta_VPI5482_cds.fna```